jsenv/file-size-impact/docs/api.md

 # Exclude specific size impacts

 Size impact analysis occurs only if the file was deleted, added or modified between the base branch and after merging.
 To detect if the file is modified we compare file content on base branch and after merging.
 By default every file size impact is shown.
-You can control if the file ends up displayed in the github comment using `showFileSizeImpact` documented below.
+You can control if the file ends up displayed in the github comment using `showSizeImpact` documented below.

-## showFileSizeImpact
+## showSizeImpact

-`showFileSizeImpact` is a function that can appear in your `trackingConfig` as shown in the code below.
+`showSizeImpact` is a function that can appear in your `trackingConfig` as shown in the code below.

 ```js
 import { reportFileSizeImpact, raw } from "@jsenv/file-size-impact"